wieldphysics/wield-doc/src/wield/sphinx/_templates/custom-module-template.rst

    {% if functions %}
    .. rubric:: {{ _('Functions') }}

+   .. the null templates have autosummary make the table, but not the entries

    .. autosummary::
+      :template: custom-null-function-template.rst

    {% for item in functions %}
       {{ item }}